 Subjektkasus und Finitheit.
 Eine korpusbasierte Studie zur Mikrovariation und zur Entwicklung kroatischer Modalkonstruktionen

-Subject Case and Finiteness: A Corpus-Based Study on Microvariation and Historical Development of Modal Constructions in Croatian
+Subject Case and finiteness: A Corpus Based Study on Microvariation and Historical Development of Modal Constructions in Croatian.
+Part 1: Microvariation in Modern Croatian